dekuNukem/duckyPad-Pro/doc/getting_started.md

 ## Quick Start

-Check that power switch is ON:
+Ensure the power switch is ON:

 ![Alt text](../resources/photos/onoff.png)